zipeijiang/cs326-final-He/doc/final.md

 #### /word/addPronunLikes
     Increase the number of likes by 1 to the word
     Parameters: pronID(Id of the pronunciation)

+## Database ##
+#### UserInfo Table
+    key             value type              description
+    ID              string                  the unique ID of user, primary key username        string                  the name of the user portrait        string                  the source url of the user’s portrait image registered_at   time                    the date the user registered location        string                  the address string of the user password        string                  the password of the user

+#### UserWord Table
+    key             value type              description
+    ID              string                  the unique ID of user, primary key word            string                  the word the user creates

+#### Word Table
+    key              value type             description
+    word             string                 the spelling of the word in English, primary key img              string                 the source url of the image describes the word languages        array[string]          the list of languages with descriptions to the word view             number                 counts how many times the word is viewed

+#### Definition Table - there exists multiple definition table corresponds to different languages
+    key             value type              description
+    word		    string			        word the definiition decribes, foreign key references wordTable(word) definition      string                  the of defintion of the word in certain language

+#### Pronunciation Table
+    key                 value type                  description
+    ID                  int                         the unique randomly generated ID, primary key word                string                      the spelling of the word the pronunciation descripes, foreign key references wordTable(word) pronunciation       audio                       the audio file of the pronunciation address             string                      the address string of the location the dialect comes from userID              int                         the user ID of the creator likes               int                         the number of likes the pronunciation receives

+#### Comment Table
+    key     	   	value type         	description
+    ID              int                 the unique id of each comment, primary key proID           int                 the ID of the pronunciation of the comment, foreign key references pronunciationTable(ID) creatorID    	int                 the user ID of the creator user text           	string              the comment added by the user date           	time                the time the comment is added

+    ### End Points

 ## URL Routes ##
 ### https://frozen-castle-51130.herokuapp.com/